 Islanders News: Nassau revisited, draft view, we Hab a trade to announce

-The expansion draft is less than a week away, the entry draft is a week from tonight, and we'retalking about Nassau.
-Sports Media 101 searches and spiders for news it aggregates from across the web about your favorite sport or sports team.
+The expansion draft is less than a week away, the entry draft is a week from tonight, and we're...talking about Nassau.
+"Everything's looking great from Kyle.

 Add your comments below